5 Tips to Improve Sleep for People with Dementia

 The Alzheimer’s Association recommends exercising at least 4 hours before bedtime.

-Researchers found that daily habits of using a light therapy lamp and walking helped people with dementia to sleep 32% more during the night.
-Not only that, they also woke up an average of 5 less times during the night.
+Researchers found that daily use of a light therapy lamp and walking helped people with dementia sleep 32% more at night.
+Moreover, they woke up an average of 5 times fewer times during the night.

 So walk, lift weights or canned goods, do some seated exercises, or work on some chores together.